LSiegner/Beagles_vs_Bagles/README.md

 ## Project Build

 ### Data Pipeline
 The data Pipeline consists of a webcrawler and a download.
 They are both using the API provided by GettyImages etc. to find all suitable images, under a given set of keywords and are then downloaded, given they don't already exist within the data set.
 To remove these duplicates a data warehouse will therefore be needed (see following point).
-After finding all the images suitable for download, the metadata database will then be searched for duplicates of the images using authors and name of the images.
+After finding all the images suitable for download, the metadata database will then be searched for duplicates of the images using author, keywords and name of the image.

 ### Data Warehouse